Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 Fees are only collected for successful applications.

-The fee for those with qualifying great-grandparent(s) is not yet clear – in the absence of a “discount”, the standard fee is 700 Euros.
+The fee for those with qualifying great-grandparent(s) is 1,000 Euros.

 Persons above the age of 65 pay no fee at all.